AussieGuy0/anthonybruno.dev/_posts/2019-10-20-Add-RSS-to-Github-Pages-site-and-link-it-to-Dev.to.md

 # Adding RSS To GitHub Pages
 Adding RSS support to a GitHub Pages is very simple.
-All we have to do is add the following line the `_config.yml` file in the root directory of the project.
+All we have to do is add the following line to the `_config.yml` file in the root directory of the project.

 ```yaml
 plugins: